Rui-li023/Rui-li023.github.io/_pages/about.md

 # 🔥 News

+- *2025.04*: &nbsp;🎉🎉 Our paper "CFSSeg: Closed-Form Solution for Class-Incremental Semantic Segmentation" is accepted by ACM MM 2025!
 - *2024.10*: &nbsp;🎉🎉 My first paper is accepted by BIBM2024.
 - *2024.09*: &nbsp;🎉🎉 Excited to join the Shanghai AI Laboratory as a PHD student in AI4Science.